rust-embedded/discovery/src/05-led-roulette/it-blinks.md

 enabled = false
 ```

-And now after a quick `cargo-embed` you should see "1000 ms passed" being sent to your console
+And now after a quick `cargo embed` you should see "`1000 ms passed`" being sent to your console
 every second from your MCU.

 ## Blinking

 Now we've arrived at the point where we can combine our new knowledge about GPIO and delay abstractions
 in order to actually make an LED on the back of the micro:bit blink.
 The resulting program is really just
-a mash up of the one above and the one that turned an LED on in the last chapter and looks like this:
+a mash-up of the one above and the one that turned an LED on in the last chapter and looks like this:

 ```rs
 #![deny(unsafe_code)]